 Dis Papy, c'est quoi Telecomix ?
 Guy Fawkes Mask: How Anonymous hacker group created a powerful visual brand.
 Anonymous logo from parasearcher.blogspot.com.

 With activities ranging from attacking government websites to revealing private information about targeted organizations, these groups have commanded the public’s attention with often-subversive cyberactivism.
 Policymakers and technology experts are working in particular to understand Anonymous’s origins and motives—and how it functions with no leaders, hierarchy or structure—in order to develop appropriate policy responses to this new type of online collective action.
 On December 9, the Center for Technology Innovation at Brookings will host a discussion exploring the impact of "hacktivism" and vigilantism in a digital age.
+After the program, speakers will take audience questions.
 The Julia Group – About the Julia Group.
 Crude, Inconsistent Threat: Understanding Anonymous.
 Crude, Inconsistent Threat: Understanding Anonymous Adrian Crenshaw Dubious Disclaimer Most of the time I cover technical topics.

 Originally a name used to coordinate Internet pranks, in the winter of 2008 some wings of Anonymous also became political, focusing on protesting the abuses of the Church of Scientology.
 By September 2010 another distinct political arm emerged as Operation Payback and did so to protest the Motion Picture Association of America (MPAA), and a few months later this arm shifted its energies to Wikileaks, as did much of the world's attention.
 It was this manifestation of Anonymous that garnered substantial media coverage due the spectacular waves of distributed denial of service (DDoS) attacks they launched (against PayPal and Mastercard in support of Wikileaks).
+This difficulty follows from the fact that Anonymous is, like its name suggests, shrouded in some degree of deliberate mystery.
 Inside Anonymous' Secret War Room.
 L’Histoire d’Anonymous.
 Anonymous, du Lulz à l’Action Collective » Anontranslator.